 An open-stack system gives students easy access to library materials, while large collections of rare books, newspapers, and journals are available in microform.
+Online students may request materials by mail.
 In addition, patrons can generally photocopy the library's bound, unbound, and microfilmed materials to facilitate the collecting of resource information for study and research.
 End user database information retrieval is available from a total of 34 different automated databases located in the Periodicals and Reference Department.